 The GATP is a Master of Science with a major in Athletic Training.
-Permission to enroll in major courses must be given by the Program Director; thus, all advising will be performed by the Program Director prior to enrollment for each academic semester.
+Permission to enroll in majorcourses must be given by the Program Director; thus, all advising will be performed by the Program Director prior to enrollment for each academic semester.
+It is your ultimate responsibility to ensure all coursework has been completed with passing grades.